 - Early Learning tuition-State Licensed Center/Program/School must be under Kindergarten grade level

-- Before & After School Care or Summer Camps/Care-Licensed Facility or licensed family/group home
+- Before & After School Care Licensed Care

 To qualify the applicant must:

-- The applicant and child must reside in King, or be an enrolled Snoqualmie Tribal Member living in Snohomish, or Pierce county.
+- The applicant and child must be a Native family residing in North King county or be an enrolled Snoqualmie Tribal Member living in King, Snohomish, or Pierce county.
 The Snoqualmie Tribe serves all Natives in northern King County (north of I-90) and serves only Snoqualmie Tribal Members in south King County.

-- The minor for which serves are being rendered must be: enrolled or pending enrollment in a U.S Federal recognized Tribe.
+- The minor for which services are being rendered must be: enrolled or pending enrollment in a U.S Federal recognized Tribe.
+Proof of enrollment or letter from the Minor’s Tribe stating pending enrollment is required at time of application.

 To qualify the provider/school/program must: